-Beyond Golf Road and the Council owned piece of land are three residential dwellings that front Golf Road with an outlook towards the Site.
+Beyond Golf Road and the Council owned piece of land are four dwellings, three of which front Golf Road with an outlook towards the Site.
 These dwellings are detached and constructed from brick and weatherboard.
 The dwellings are set back between 7 and 10 metres from Golf Road and they are single storey in height with either hip or gabled roof forms constructed from steel or terracotta tiles.
-These dwellings feature low front fences with informal landscaping in behind.
+These dwellings feature low to medium front fences with informal landscaping in behind.